MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-VivaModuleFeature.md

 Get-VivaModuleFeature -ModuleId VivaInsights
 ```

-This example returns all features in Viva Insights that have Viva feature access controls available.
+This example returns all features in Viva Insights that support feature access controls.

 ### Example 2
 ```powershell